shivam-sunita-puri/TIYA/README.md

 Project Overview:
 -----------------
 Modulating heart rate interoception through music feedback to check if getting in tune with your heart has an impact on your performance in cognitive tasks and emotional state.

+The hypothesis for the current experiment is that better cardiac interoception might be positively correlated with task performance and emotion regulation, hence training cardiac interoception through music based biofeedback.

 ### Goals:
+- Establish correlations between cardiac interoceptions and cognitive task performance and emotional health
+- Design a musical biofeedback to train people to get in tune with their heart and improve their daily lives

+### Applications:
+Any correlation between cardiac interoception and cognitive task performance, emotional state can open doors to a new and accessible biofeedback.

 ### Literature:
 Please see *TIYA/Literature* folder for pdf versions of the literature.